awsdocs/aws-elemental-mediaconnect-user-guide/doc_source/flows-delete.md

 1. Choose **Delete flow**\.

-   The flow is no longer viewable to customers who are accessing the output directly from your AWS Elemental MediaConnect flow or through an entitlement\.
+   The flow is no longer viewable to customers who are accessing the output directly from your MediaConnect flow or through an entitlement\.
 It might take up to five minutes for the flow to be deleted entirely\.

 **To delete a flow \(AWS CLI\)**
 + In the AWS CLI, use the `delete-flow` command: